mikegagnon/linked-lists/README.md

 Then we want to return the head of the list.

 For this to work, we must have a reference to the previous node and the first node.
-We use the same approach from (Lecture 6)[#lec6], which is to add `prev` and `head` to the argument list:
+We use the same approach from [Lecture 6](#lec6), which is to add `prev` and `head` to the argument list:

 ```js
 // Deletes the first node with the specified value.